Pierre-Joseph Proudhon: Socialism

-Proudhon called himself a socialist, was recognized as one and still is.
+Proudhon self-identified as a socialist, and remains widely recognized as such.
 As one of the first theorists of libertarian socialism, Proudhon opposed state ownership of capital goods in favour of ownership by workers themselves in associations.
 Proudhon was one of the main influences on the theory of workers' self-management (autogestion) in the late 19th and 20th century.
 Proudhon strenuously rejected the ownership of the products of labor by capitalists or the state, arguing in What Is Property? that while "property in product [...] does not carry with it property in the means of production", "[t]he right to product is exclusive" and "the right to means is common".
 Proudhon applied this to the land ("the land is [...] a common thing") and workplaces ("all accumulated capital being social property, no one can be its exclusive proprietor").
 Proudhon argued that while society owned the means of production or land, users would control and run them (under supervision from society) with the "organising of regulating societies" in order to "regulate the market".

-By the 1840s and 1850s, socialism came to cover a rather broad range.
+By the 1840s and 1850s, socialism came to cover a broad range.
 Proudhon's writings from the years following the French Revolution of 1848 are full of passages in which he associated himself with socialism, but he distanced from any particular system of socialist economics or type of socialism.
 As a broad concept, socialism is one or more of various theories aimed at solving the labor problem through radical changes in the capitalist economy.
 Descriptions of the problem, explanations of its causes and proposed solutions such as abolition of private property and support of either cooperatives, collective property, common property, public property or social property varied among socialist philosophies.